- For annual performance, please refer to our Sustainability Report 2020.

 - Induction and refresher fire safety training sessions for our tenants to refresh their fire safety knowledge;

-- • Publishing safety bulletins to disseminate safety messages to our residents and tenants;
+- Publication of safety bulletins to disseminate safety messages to our residents and tenants;

 - Regular fire safety audits on our food and beverage tenants to ensure compliance and improve work practices to minimise fire hazards;